This topic describes how to configure SSL encryption and disk encryption for an RDS PostgreSQL instance to ensure data security.

 - On the Cloud Resource Access Authorization page, click Confirm Authorization Policy.

 Note This step is only required when you are creating an RDS instance for the first time with disk encryption enabled in the selected region.
 You can go to the RAM console and navigate to the RAM Roles page to check whether you have the AliyunPostgreSQLInstanceEncryptionRole permission.

 - Create an RDS instance with disk encryption enabled.
-For more information, see Create an RDS PostgreSQL instance.
+For more information, see Create an ApsaraDB RDS for PostgreSQL instance.

 Note After the RDS instance is created, you can view its key for disk encryption on the Basic Information page.